tytydraco/yessleep/out/It_doesnt_know_how_to_take_care_of_me.md

-It doesn’t know how to take care of me

 My name is Joshua.
 I’m 43 years old.
 I used to live in rural Oregon, but approximately three months ago, I went missing.
 I need the world to know what happened to me.
 I’m not sure how coherent or polished this will be, since I don’t have much time.
 I’ll just edit as I go.
 To all of my loved ones who may be reading this, I suggest you stop here.
 I don’t want you to worry about me.
 But mostly, I don’t want these to be your final memories of me.